 How to Use Greens Powder

-Using greens powder is very easy since it comes in the form of a powder.
-All you need to do is use 1 to 2 scoops (whichever is recommended) of our Wild Organic Super Greens Superfood Powder Blend and mix with water or your liquid of choice.
+Using greens powder is very easy since it comes in powder form.
+All you need to do is use 1 to 2 scoops (whichever is recommended) of our Wild Organic Super Greens Superfood Powder Blend and mix it with water or your liquid of choice.

 Wild Foods Green Powder Recipes

 Here are some of our favorite greens powder drinks to get you started!
-You can even use some of these recipes to perform a green blends detox.
+You can use some of these recipes to perform a green blend detox.

 Green Pineapple-Mango Detox Smoothie